kgiampa/flask-Ibm-Iseries/README.md

 # About
 Example of a dynamic basic web application: db2 query (poweri or iseries) and data update.
-In this case it is used to manage the delivery of transporters.
+In this case it is used to update the deliveries of the transporters.